 2. Consider supplements.

 Although not required, I think certain supplements can be beneficial when added to a whole food vegan diet.
-I use protein powder, BCAA, creatine and glutamine as well as take B12, vitamin D and omega-3.
+I use protein powder and supplement my diet with B12, vitamin D and omega-3.

 SPORTS SUPPLEMENT CONSIDERATIONS FOR VEGAN ATHLETES

 Here are some other vitamins and minerals that you might want to look into to.
 You shouldn’t have to supplement all of them just be aware that they’re the most common deficiencies for vegan athletes.